JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I said “Hello.”
 And he was fairly cold, “Oh, I know you…” he said in an aggressively passive aggressive way.
 There was a constant simmering hostility between old staff and new and there’s not much that could be done other than grin and bear it and just let it pass.

-He walked passed me, down the small hallway in the office and headed into the writer’s room where he was all smiles, laughs and warmly greeting old co-workers.
+He walked passed me, down the office’s small hallway and headed into the writer’s room where he was all smiles, laughs and warmly greeting old co-workers.

-I went back to work doing whatever.
-At the time I was either putting together pizza and beer ads or working on something on the publication’s website.
+I went back to work doing whatever I was doing.
+And at the time I was either putting together pizza and beer ads or working on something on the publication’s website.

 It was a bright and sunny afternoon and—as dumpy as the office I was in was like—there was at least a nice view down Main Street of the sunset over the town.